 It is impossible to score a goal directly from a throw in.
 If a player throws the ball into their own goal, a corner kick will be given to the opposing team, if they throw it into the opponents goal, a goal kick will be awarded to the opposing team.
 For more information on soccer and how to bet it, check out our soccer betting strategy guide.

 The growth of online betting has made it possible to place a range of bets on what were formerly seen as incidental issues such as throw ins, bookings, goal kicks and offsides.
-The markets generally on offer for betting on throw ins include betting on which team will take the most throw ins, betting above or below a set number of throw ins, betting on whether the number of throw ins taken will be odd or even and betting on whether the Home or Away team will take the first and/or last throw in.
+Many of the bookmakers found through our site generally have offers for betting on throw ins include betting on which team will take the most throw ins, betting above or below a set number of throw ins, betting on whether the number of throw ins taken will be odd or even and betting on whether the Home or Away team will take the first and/or last throw in.
 Bets on the number of throw ins can be placed with reference to the full 90 minutes of play or for only the first or second half.
 It also possible to place a bet on when the first throw in will be taken, and, during the course of the match itself, on which team will take the next throw in.

 There’s a number of good strategies that can be employed if you are looking to place a bet that revolves around the number of throw ins during a match.
 One would be a team’s passing stats.
 If a team often misses the passes they attempt there’s a good chance more throw ins will be attempted as more passes are likely to end up leaving the pitch.